IssaAboudi/codingNotes/cpp/Loops.md

   std::cout << "Hello" << std::endl;
 ```

 But this is pretty messy and clutters up the code.
-Loops let us do this code in a much more elegant and easy read way.
+Loops let us do this code in a much more elegant and easy to read way.

 ## "For" loops